hadley/adv-r/Rcpp.md

 }
 ```

-Our C++ `any_naC` function is slightly slower `any_na1` when there are no missing values, or the missing value is at the end, but it's much faster when the first value is missing.
+Our C++ `any_naC` function is slightly slower than `any_naR` when there are no missing values, or the missing value is at the end, but it's much faster when the first value is missing.

 ```r
 library(microbenchmark)